atchj001/Human-AI-Interaction/README.md

-# Flight Booking Chatbot Prototype (COMP3074 – Human-AI Interaction Coursework)
+# Flight Booking Chatbot Prototype

 ## 📌 Overview
 This project is a **flight booking chatbot prototype** developed for the COMP3074 Human-AI Interaction coursework.